OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 The [Realm Objective-C](https://realm.io/docs/objc/latest/ "Realm Objective-C") and the [Realm Swift](https://realm.io/docs/swift/latest/ "Realm Swift") are not supplied by Apple, but still worth noting here.
 They either store everything unencrypted, unless the configuration has encryption enabled.

 ##### Couchbase Lite Databases
-Couchbase Lite is an embedded lightweight, document-oriented (NoSQL), syncable database engine.
+[Couchbase Lite](https://github.com/couchbase/couchbase-lite-ios "Couchbase Lite") is an embedded lightweight, document-oriented (NoSQL), syncable database engine.
 It compiles natively for iOS and Mac OS.

 ##### YapDatabase
-YapDatabase is a comprised of 2 main features:
+[YapDatabase](https://github.com/yapstudios/YapDatabase "YapDatabase") is comprised of 2 main features:

-* A collection/key/value store built atop sqlite for iOS & Mac (the foundation)
+- A collection/key/value store built atop sqlite for iOS & Mac (the foundation).
-* A plugin architecture that provides for advanced functionality such as Views, Secondary Indexes, Full Text Search, etc.
+- A plugin architecture that provides for advanced functionality such as Views, Secondary Indexes, Full Text Search, etc.

 ##### NSUserDefaults